vivmyc/vivmyc.github.io/WPO/README.md

 ##### Critical Rendering Path optimizations have been made to index.html.

-  - The Pagespeed Insights score for desktop has been improved from 30% to 97%.
+  - The Pagespeed Insights score for desktop has gone from 30% to 97%.

-  - The Pagespeed Insights score for mobile has been improved from 28% to 95%.
+  - The Pagespeed Insights score for mobile has gone from 28% to 95%.

 ##### Browser Rendering Optimizations have been made to improve pizza.html.